I LOVE KANYE

-I even, and maybe especially, liked Kanye West more when he interrupted Taylor Swift’s VMA moment.
-I like Kanye West because he LIVES IN THE NOW, and appears to always operate from deep within his truth.
+I even liked Kanye West when he interrupted Taylor Swift’s VMA moment – maybe more-so than I had before.
+I like Kanye West because he LIVES IN THE NOW, and appears to always operate from deep within his own personal truth.

 However, truth is subjective.
 If reality is dependent on personal observation and perspective then there can not exist one singular reality that is true for everyone.
 We can only sort of appear to agree on and accept some things as fuzzy facts that kind of cover most of the bases (because Science).